ndlib/dana/Test readme.txt

 <b>Introduction.doc:<b> A short introduction of who I am and a brief overview of this project.

-<b>Example CSV Data Collection Workbook - 11th Floor 2026 - Range Summary.csv:<b> A populated workbook of measurement data collected from the 11th Floor of the Hesburgh Library and saved in CSV format.
+<b>Example CSV Data Collection Workbook - 11th Floor 2026 - Range Summary.csv:<b> A populated workbook of measurement data collected from the 11th Floor of the Hesburgh Library and saved in csv format.

 <b>Example Data Collection Workbook - 11th Floor 2026.xlsx:<b> The original fully populated workbook of measurement data collected from the 11th Floor of the Hesburgh Library.